SherylHYX/GNNRank/README.md

 # GNNRank

 This is the official code repo for the ICML 2022 paper -- [GNNRank: Learning Global Rankings from Pairwise Comparisons via Directed Graph Neural Networks](https://arxiv.org/pdf/2202.00211.pdf).
+A recorded video for the live talk at ICML 2022 is provided [via this link](https://slideslive.com/38984112/gnnrank-learning-global-rankings-from-pairwise-comparisons-via-directed-graph-neural-networks).

 --------------------------------------------------------------------------------